Who said that cake pop makers can only be used for cake? You can make just about anything, including a fresh batch of mini falafel bites.

 - Form roughly 16 balls (try to make them the size of the cake pop maker cavities).

-- Bake the falafel in the cake pop maker until golden brown, around 12 minutes (you may need to flip them halfway through if they don’t touch the upper baking plate of the cake pop maker).
+- Transfer the falafel to a preheated, lightly greased cake pop maker, close the lid and bake until golden brown, around 12 minutes.
+(You may need to flip them halfway through if they don't touch the upper baking plate of the cake pop maker.)

 - Cool for a few minutes and serve.